isabella232/electron-eslint/README.md

 [Twitter](https://twitter.com/geteslint) |
 [Mailing List](https://groups.google.com/group/eslint) |
 [Chat Room](https://gitter.im/eslint/eslint)

+Electron-ESLint is a fork of Electron that is more suited for cross-platform JavaScript projects.

 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 In many ways, it is similar to JSLint and JSHint with a few exceptions: